 No!
 Sales closes serve only a very tiny role when it comes to having a seller decide to hire you to sell his home.
 Trust, experience, targeted buyers and guaranteed service when combined together within a professional presentation is what closes the seller.

 10. How Are Referrals Generated From A Seller?

 A. I sell his home therefore he sends me referrals.
 (Yes or No)

 No!
-By staying in tough during the listing term qualifies you to ask the seller for help in your business by referring family and friends to you.
+By staying-in-touch during the listing term qualifies you to ask the seller for help in your business by referring family and friends to you.

-1. Make sure your listing presentation is in full color.
+1. Your listing presentation is in full color.